HyperKat/ws-navigator_0.5/README.md

   3. zip the mod_wsnavigator folder and install it as joomla extension
   4. After installation, choose root of scripts and styles option in modul-settings:

-         No -> handle  all scripts and styles in the modul (standart)!
+         Yes -> handle  all scripts and styles in the modul (standart)!
-         Yes -> handle the scripts/styles in template root (move the files from modul path to template path)!
+         No -> handle the scripts/styles in template root
-                It's helpful when you want to build in your own menu trigger or something else.

   5. build in wrapper in your template (see index.php in example folder)
   6. Setup Modul in administration portal